Yoollaa/Cryptocurrency-Price-Forecasting/README.md

 # Bitcoin Cryptocurrency Price Forecasting - MLP vs LSTM

+## Acknowledgment

+I would like to express my sincere gratitude to **Professor David** for his dedicated time, continuous guidance, and commitment throughout this module.
+His ability to explain the topics using different teaching approaches and practical examples greatly supported our understanding and helped make complex concepts clearer and more accessible.

+I would also like to extend my appreciation to my supportive and professional colleagues, **Jahjah, Boualem, and Tahir**.
+Working with them was a very positive and valuable experience.
+Their collaboration, knowledge-sharing, and encouragement created a productive learning environment.
+I was truly happy to work with them, and I learned a lot from their different perspectives, professional experiences, and teamwork.

+This module has been a meaningful learning journey, and I am grateful for the support, guidance, and collaboration that contributed to my overall understanding and development.

 ## Project Overview

 This project predicts the **next-day Bitcoin closing price** using the previous **30 days of historical closing prices**.